BACOUL/digitalmeve/README.md

 ⚖ License

-This repository is licensed under the MIT License.
+Distributed under the MIT License — see LICENSE.
-See LICENSE for details.

----

-✍️ Maintained by DigitalMeve Team.

 ---